bear9bear/osticket-prereqs/README.md

 - You are now ready to connect osTicket to your MySQL database

-<h2>Complete Install</h2>

-You are now ready to connect osTicket to your MySQL database.

 <h3>Step 1: Create a New Database</h3>

 - Open HeidiSQL and create a new database for osTicket.